praxis/praxis/reference/controllers.md

 Definition.
 Accessing the `id` variable within the `show` method will always get you an Integer.

 ## Retrieving Headers and Payload Data

-The Praxis::Controller module provides a `request` accessor which can be used to retrieve incoming `headers` and the `payload` data.
+The `Praxis::Controller` module provides a `request` accessor which can be used to retrieve the incoming `headers` and the `payload` data.
 The information under these methods is type-curated much like parameter definitions.
 They are accessible through methods matching your attribute names, and they will always return values matching the type of your attribute (possibly coercing them if necessary).

+You can also test if a value exists (or has been assigned by a `default` option) for an attribute with the `key?` method.
+This is useful in those cases where there is an important distinction between a user-provided `nil` value and the user simply not providing a value, as there is in "PATCH" requests.

 For completeness, the request object also gives you access to your `params` in the same way, even though you already get them passed in as named arguments.